 We seek to operate our business in line with sound ESG principles that include corporate governance, social responsibility, sustainability and cybersecurity.
 We believe ESG means conducting operations with high standards of environmental and social responsibility, practicing exemplary ethical standards, focusing on safety as a top priority, respecting human rights and supporting our local communities, and continuously developing our employees.
 At our facilities, we undertake various environmental sustainability programs, and we promote social responsibility and volunteerism through programs designed to support and give back to the local communities in which we operate.
 Each of our locations maintains site-specific safety programs and disaster response and business continuity plans.
-All manufacturing facilities have detailed, site-specific emergency response procedures that we believe adequately address regulatory compliance, vulnerability to potential hazards, emergency response and action plans, employee training, alarms and warning systems and crisis communication.
+All manufacturing facilities have detailed, site-specific emergency response procedures we believe adequately address regulatory compliance, vulnerability to potential hazards, emergency response and action plans, employee training, alarms and warning systems and crisis communication.

 In an effort to align our non-employee directors' financial interests with those of our stockholders, our board of directors established share ownership guidelines for our non-management directors.
+In addition, we have adopted an insider trading policy that applies to both employees and non-employee directors.